LOADING . . . PLEASE WAIT

 A thread lift lasts from 15 to 18 months on average.

 You can prolong the effects by treating your skin and your body gently.
-If you’re highly active – for example, if you run and work out frequently – the thread lift won’t last as long as it might otherwise because your activities will put greater stress on the tissues of your face.
+If you’re highly active – for example, if you run and work out frequently – the thread lift won’t last as long as it might otherwise because your activities will put greater stress on your tissues.
 Collagen-impairing activities such as smoking will also cut down the longevity of the thread lift.

 RELATED CONCERNS